datapunkz/circleci-runners/README.md

 ```

 # Create a token for authenticating the resource-class - Copy the token and save it

+**NOTE:** Save the `Runner Token` value upon creating.
+This will be the only time the token will be visible.
+You will have to regenerate the token if you don't capture it on previous creation attempts.
+I suggest you assign the token value to a `$RUNNER_TOKEN` environment variable locally on the machine executing and provisioning your CircleCI Runners.
+This will prevent exposing this sensitive data in command line executions.

 ```shell
 circleci runner token create ***namespace/<resource-class name>*** ***"<description>"***
 ```

-## Terraform execution commands
+## Terraform execution commands for Digital Ocean provider

-These are the commands for the terraform execution commands
+These are the commands for the terraform execution commands.

 ### Execute Plan
 ```shell